mrezaadi/Data-Structure/README.md

-# Struktur-Data
+# Data-Structure
-Koleksi kumpulan latihan dan tugas-tugas selama mengikuti mata kuliah Stuktur Data di Semester 3 Universitas Telkom.
+Collection of exercises and assignments during the Data Structure course in Semester 3, Telkom University.